Gas vs electric water heater graphic

 A flame burns in a natural gas water heater.

 Buying a new water heater is a part of life if you’re a homeowner.
-Fortunately, they have a long shelf life, but inevitably you’ll have to replace the one in your home.
+Fortunately, they have a long shelf life, but inevitably, you will have to replace the one in your home.
 Once that time comes, you may be faced with purchasing a gas or electric water heater.
-You’ll probably ask yourself what’s the difference between the two.
+You will ask yourself what the difference is between the two.

 There are a variety of pros and cons to each type of water heater.
 Before making a purchase, there are many things to consider: cost, energy efficiency, environmental impact, safety, installation, or longevity.
-Ultimately, it’s good to find what best fits your needs and capabilities.
+Ultimately, finding what best fits your needs and capabilities is good.
 Our guide will help you make a more informed decision.

 How Do Gas Water Heaters Work?